paritytech/ledgeracio/README.md

 This command announces that the controller account at `<index>` intends to validate.
 An optional commission may also be provided.
 If none is supplied, it defaults to 100%.

+#### Cease validation: `ledgeracio validator chill`

+This command stops validation.

+The user must confirm this action on the Ledger device.

 #### Setting the payment target: `ledgeracio validator set-payee`